Chetty-Praneeth/Spam-Email-Detection/README.md

 # Spam Email Detector

-A simple web app to detect whether an email (or any text message) is spam or not, built with Python and Streamlit.

----
+This project is a Spam Email Detector web app I built using Python and Streamlit.
+It uses a pretrained machine learning model to quickly identify whether an email or message is spam.
+The app provides real-time predictions with a simple and user-friendly interface.

-## 🔍 Features
+## Features

 - **Real-time prediction**: Paste your email or message and get an instant “Spam” / “Not Spam” prediction.
 - **Pretrained model**: Uses a scikit-learn classifier (e.g. MultinomialNB) trained on labeled email data.